JosePedroDias/oily/README.md

 ## TODO 🧑‍🍳

-- title screen 🇴 🇮 🇱 🇾 (ongoing...)
+- title screen 💯 (ongoing...)
+  - convert title image to matrix (WIP, buggy)
+  - refactor client to render a custom update fn
+  - add menu/transition
-- instructions 📃
+- in-game instructions 📃
 - eyecandy 🌈
-  - fullscreen toggle
+  - use textures instead of solid colors for materials (https://love2d.org/wiki/love.graphics.polygon + texture vs surface stencil)
+  - close in camera according to action context
   - hint exact placement of extraction (vertical line in tower)
   - add a sky texture
-  - use textures instead of solid colors for materials (https://love2d.org/wiki/love.graphics.polygon + texture vs surface stencil)
-  - close in camera according to action context
 - network 🕸
   - for now 2 slots in a single channel/session. additional people wait for turn to enter
   - remove space btw cmd and args in netcode